ifarah/salurbal_heat/README.md

 - [L1 AD and UX data](https://drive.google.com/drive/folders/1WSVRRjHhRy69CkO0wKkngH98imQlmrmk)
 - [L2 data](https://drive.google.com/drive/folders/1P5r1Xu7-SGmCrrlagI2vrgV7e-au-oOT)

 Many researchers involved in SALURBAL are interested in using historical temperature reanalysis data.
 ERA5Land data neglects pixels that have more than 50% water.
 However, many cities across the world are situated next to the ocean.
 Since we were losing information, our team interpolated data from ERA5 (at a 30 km x 30 km resolution) and imputed it at the ERA5Land 9km x 9km resolution, filling the gaps from those "missing" pixels.
-(Here include Yang's workflow).
+(Yang Ju's work).

 Once we got the "complete" data for all of our 371 cities, we decided to estimate temperatures at an AD (level 2) level.
 In order to get temperature data at the AD city level, we weight the temperature pixels by population data (using 100m x 100m WorldPop data for 2010).